-With special purpose products like customer identity solutions, there should not even be a need for extensive customisations.
+With special-purpose consumer identity and access management products, there should not even be a need for extensive customisations.
 Packed with a wide set of well-thought-out processes, adhering to best practices helps to build future-proof identity management solutions.
 You will end up with a beautifully designed and welcoming fortress instead of a nice air castle that is never realised.

 3. IDaaS is not a general-purpose technology

 Some argue “Digital identity is at the centre of everything” and others claim that “Identity is everything”.
 In any case, one cannot conclude that identity solutions should or can be used to solve every identity-related problem.

 It is tempting to misuse the identity store for storing information barely related to identifying and authenticating users.
 While it can make sense to store a customer number in an identity store, it never makes sense to store shipping order information in it.

 A common pitfall is to use an identity solution as the authoritative store for all customer data and to expect customer relationship management (CRM) functions from it.
 For sure, an identity store contains essential customer information – such as a unique user identifier and basic contact information – but you will never be able to extract the number of conversions and the conversion rate for your site or app from an identity solution.